Induction and Skolemization in saturation theorem proving: Restricted induction and Skolemization

-We start by showing that the Skolem symbols appearing in the ground terms of the induction axioms of \(\GSI{\Gamma}{\omega}{\skE(T)}\) are in a sense not more powerful than induction parameters.
-This is relatively easy because ground terms can be abstracted by induction parameters. \begin{lemma} Let \(\Gamma\) be a set of formulas and \(L\) a language, then
+We start by showing that the Skolem symbols appearing in the ground terms of the induction axioms of \(\GSI{\Gamma}{\omega}{\skE(T)}\) are not more powerful than induction parameters.
+This is relatively straightforward because ground terms can be abstracted by induction parameters.
+In particular, the grounding operation given in Definition~\ref{def:23} is absorbed by parameterized induction. \begin{lemma} Let \(\Gamma\) be a set of formulas and \(L\) a language, then

 \end{lemma} \begin{proof} Observe that \(\vdash I_{x}\varphi(x,\vec{y},\vec{z}) \rightarrow I_{x}\varphi(x, \vec{y}, \vec{t})\). \end{proof} We have announced that this section deals mainly with the case where the set of formulas \(\Gamma\) is Skolem-free.
 This corresponds to a saturation system that also restricts the occurrences of the initial Skolem symbols.
 In practical systems this is usually not the case, because the restriction mainly applies to induction Skolem symbols.
-We briefly address this more general case in the following lemma. \begin{lemma} Let \(L\) be a first-order language, \(T\) an \(L\) theory, and \(\Gamma\) a set of \(L\)-formulas, then
+We briefly address this more general case in the following lemma. \begin{lemma} Let \(L \supseteq L_{0}\) be a first-order language, \(T\) an \(L\) theory, and \(\Gamma\) a set of \(L\) formulas, then